A Framework for Conditional Statement Technical Debt Identification and Description: Evaluation

-We perform 10-fold \ac{cv} \cite{sklearn2019cv} on the entire dataset after removing the tuning set introduced in Section \ref{hp-tun}.
-By that, we guarantee every observation in the dataset is tested against.
-For the Detector, \ac{cv} is stratified.
-For the Generator, it is not applicable to have a stratified \ac{cv}.
-10-Fold \ac{cv} is the main step whose results will be evaluated and discussed.
+We perform 10-fold cross validation (\ac{cv}) \cite{sklearn2019cv} on the entire dataset except the tuning set introduced in Section \ref{hp-tun}.
+By that, we guarantee every data point in the dataset is tested against.
+During \ac{cv}, we will use the tuning set for training but not testing.
+In other words, the tuning set will be included in the training set of each one of the folds in the 10-fold CV.
+This will give the model more observations to learn from as we put the tuning set to use instead of neglecting it.
+For the detectors, \ac{cv} is stratified. \ac{cv} is not stratified for the generator since that is not applicable.
+10-Fold \ac{cv} is the main step whose performance will be evaluated and discussed next.